Dungeons & Dragons: The Twenty-Sided Tavern

 Dungeons & Dragons: The Twenty-Sided Tavern is a stage production which combines actual play, improv, and immersive theater as the player cast navigate a Dungeons & Dragons adventure set in the Forgotten Realms.
 Audience participation ranges from select members joining the cast on stage to browser-based voting software to determine cast actions.
 The first adventure scenario, Carriers of Chaos, was created by David Carpenter, David Andrew Laws and Sarah Davis Reynolds.
 The show's second adventure, The Tomb of Havoc, was created by Carpenter and director Michael Fell with additional writing by Conner Marx.

-It officially opened on off-Broadway on May 5, 2024, after previews began in April, at Stage 42 in New York City; it closed on May 11, 2025.
-In December 2024, it opened at the Sydney Opera House's Studio venue in Sydney; it closed on April 6, 2025.
+The production opened off-Broadway at Stage 42 in May 2024 and closed in May 2025.
+It ran in the studio venue at Sydney Opera House from December 2024 to April 2025.
 The U.S. national tour began in July 2025.

 Premise

 Dungeons & Dragons: The Twenty-Sided Tavern is set in the Forgotten Realms, an official Dungeons & Dragons campaign setting.
 The show combines actual play, improv, and immersive theater with the Dungeon Master, supported by the Tavern Keeper, running an adventure for the player characters.
 The player characters consist of various archetypes.
 The audience selects different versions of these characters "from a shortlist pulled from 33 total characters designed for the show".
 The adventure outcome is impacted by audience voting, improv by the onstage performers, and Dungeons & Dragons game mechanics.